aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

                 this.processBuiltInFunctions = true;
             }

-            // Override the Calculate method with custom logic calculate(data) {
+            // Override the calculate method with custom logic calculate(data) {
                 // Check the formula name and change the implementation if (data.functionName.toUpperCase() === "TODAY") {
-                    // Assign the CalculationData.CalculatedValue: add one day offset for the date data.calculatedValue = CellsHelper.getDoubleFromDateTime(new Date(), false) + 1.0;
+                    // Assign to the CalculationData.CalculatedValue: add a one‑day offset to the date data.calculatedValue = CellsHelper.getDoubleFromDateTime(new Date(), false) + 1.0;
                 }
             }